decentralizedintelligencenetwork/decentralizedintelligencenetwork.github.io/research.md

 ## Open to Collaboration

-At Doctelligence, we believe that collaboration is key to solving the pressing challenges in AI and decentralized systems.
+At DIN, we believe that collaboration is key to solving the pressing challenges in AI and decentralized systems.
 We welcome partnerships and collaboration with **academic researchers**, **universities**, and **industry experts**.
 Whether you are interested in joint research initiatives, conducting experiments, or contributing to our open-source projects, we invite you to join us in advancing the field of decentralized AI.

 ### Collaboration Opportunities:
 - **Joint Research Projects**: Partner with us to explore new ideas in federated learning, decentralized systems, and privacy preservation.